grafana/explore-logs/docs/sources/labels-and-fields/_index.md

 1. Look for an interesting label and click the **Select** button.

 You will see a selection of visualizations showing the volume of each one.

+These visualizations are great for;

+- Spotting unexpected spikes in log volume.
+- Noticing dips or outages in your services.
+- Understanding the distribution of log lines across your labels.
+- Identifying labels that might be useful for filtering or grouping your logs.

+You also have a range of [sorting and ordering options]({{< relref "../ordering" >}}) to help you focus on the most important areas.

 You can repeat the same steps in the **Fields** tab to see fields that were extracted from your log lines.